Yami-no-karuro/Linear-Regression/readme.md

 ### How to get things running

-This project is based on the [C-Skeleton Template](https://github.com/Yami-no-karuro/C-Skeleton), please refer to the C-Skeleton [readme.md](https://github.com/Yami-no-karuro/C-Skeleton/blob/master/readme.md) for available commands.
+This project is based on the [C-Skeleton Template](https://github.com/Yami-no-karuro/C-Skeleton), please refer to the original [readme.md](https://github.com/Yami-no-karuro/C-Skeleton/blob/master/readme.md) for available commands.

 ### Conclusions